ayush-vibrant/ayush-vibrant.github.io/_posts/2025-06-22-design-observations.md

 date: 2025-06-22
 categories: design
 ---
-# Running observations (WIP)
+## Adaptive notification timing

-- **Adaptive notification timing**:  New users need time to read alerts.
+New users need time to read alerts.
 Experienced users want them gone quickly.

 Track how long someone has used your product.
 Show alerts longer for newcomers, shorter for veterans.